JjKkhld/Pandas/README.md

 # Pandas
-There are a few projects using Pandas
+There are a few projects using Pandas in this repository.
+Each folder consists own project.